-What are the most common types of businesses that can be established in Ireland?
+What are the most common types of businesses formation that can be established in Ireland?

 The two main types of company in Ireland are private and public companies.
 Most companies registered in Ireland are private companies limited by shares.
 This is the most popular form of business entity for inward investment projects.
 The shareholders of a private limited company have limited liability while public limited companies are established when securities are listed or offered to the public.